 Girls’ Night Out: Beauty and Essex

 If the speakeasy feel when you walk in through a pawn shop isn’t enough, the stylish guests seated in a club like space makes this the best place to impress your friends.
-Get ready to splurge on awesome drinks and shared plates all night (the emerald martini is a personal favorite).
+Get ready to splurge on awesome drinks (especially the emerald martini) and shared plates all night.
+Don’t miss the grilled cheese and tomato soup dumplings or the tuna wonton tacos.

 When You Find Yourself On The Upper East Side: Maya

 First let’s talk about how they just launched a happy hour with $6 margaritas.
 Now that we’ve established that this place is cool and knows how to get young people through the door, we can talk about the food.
 It’s a little more expensive than you want to dish out on Mexican, but you really shouldn’t be surprised because you’re on the upper east side.
-Get some guac and cazuelas, sit back and enjoy.
+Slide in for happy hour, get some guac and cazuelas, sit back, and enjoy.

 When You Don’t Know Where To Go: The Smith

 The menu is easy, the drinks are great, and there’s a photo booth in the bathroom.
 The burrata is killer, but basically anything you order is sure to please.
-They also give sparkling water for free and there are almost always hot guys milling around the bar (and occasionally old men who think it is still acceptable to hit on college-aged girls, but I digress).
+They also give sparkling water for free and there are almost always young businesspeople milling around the bar.
 For brunch, lunch, or dinner in midtown, the east village, or lincoln center, you’re all set.
+There are locations in the east village, midtown east, and lincoln center, so no matter where you are in Manhattan, you’re close to a good meal.